-Authority bond proceeds are invested in the Virginia State Non-Arbitrage Program (SNAP) money market mutual fund registered under the Investment Company Act of 1940, as amended, and individual portfolios managed by the Program's Investment Manager.
+On September 24, 2015, when Wells Fargo Bank, N.A. was replaced by Wilmington Trust as trustee, the Authority invested bond proceeds in a Blackrock Liquidity Fund money market fund registered under the Investment Company Act of 1940, as amended.
+For the fiscal year ended June 30, 2015, the Authority had bond proceeds invested in the Virginia State Non-Arbitrage Program (SNAP) money market mutual fund registered under the Investment Company Act of 1940, as amended, and individual portfolios managed by the Program's Investment Manager.
 Sections 2.2-4700 through 2.2-4705 of the Code of Virginia, the Government Non-Arbitrage Investment Act, authorizes the Virginia Treasury Board to provide assistance to the Commonwealth of Virginia, counties, cities, and towns in the Commonwealth, and to their agencies, institutions and authorities of any combination of the foregoing ("Virginia governments") in the management of and accounting for their bond funds, including, without limitation, bond proceeds, reserves, and sinking funds, and the investment thereof.

 Cash received by the Authority is deposited with a financial institution or invested.
 Deposits and investments having an original maturity of three months or less at the time they are purchased are presented in the financial statements as Cash and Cash Equivalents.
 Cash and cash equivalents are carried at cost, which approximates fair market value.
 Investments with an initial maturity of more than three months are reported as Investments.
-Cash, cash equivalents and investments consisted of the following at June 30, 2015 and 2014:
+Cash, cash equivalents and investments consisted of the following at June 30, 2016 and 2015:

+6/30/2016 Rating 6/30/2015

-6/30/2015 Rating 6/30/2014 US Treasury money market funds \$ 224,569 AAAm \$ 607,329 Money market mutual funds 1,185,477 AAAm 1,230,620 Total \$ 1,410,046 . \$ 1,837,949
+US Treasury money market funds \$ 2,335,908 AAAm \$ 224,569

+Money market mutual funds - AAAm 1,185,477

+Total \$ 2,335,908 \$ 1,410,046